isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 ``CTRL+k`` and then `v`.

 ## 2. Format Titles (headings)
+Add titles to the file.
 To set titles, you use the the cardinal character: `#`.
 The number of cardinals defines the level of the title.
 ```
 # This is a main (first level) title